Can I get a loan if I’m on benefits?

 Advice if you’re struggling with your finances while on benefits

-If you’re on benefits and you have debt concerns, there is support available.
+If you’re on benefits and you have debt concerns, support is available.
 Citizens Advice has helpful guides on dealing with debt.
-And you can speak to charities like National Debtline and Stepchange for free, impartial and non-judgemental debt advice.
+And you can speak to charities such as National Debtline and Stepchange for free, impartial and non-judgmental debt advice.

-If you are struggling to repay your loan, contact the lender as soon as possible as they may be willing to come to an agreement to help you pay off your debt, or give you a payment break to help you get back on your feet.
+If you’re struggling to repay your loan, contact the lender as soon as possible.
+It may be willing to come to an agreement to help you pay off your debt or give you a payment break to help you get back on your feet.

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply you must be a UK resident and aged 18 or over.
 Credit is subject to status and eligibility.